Mesh Router Exchange Protocol (MREP)

 Appendix A: MREP Message specification

 This section of the specification outlines the way that MREP container messages are encoded.
-Any optional fields that are not present in a particular structure MUST be replaced with a NULL byte.
+As per the "encoding frames" rules any optional field that is not present MUST be replaced with a zero byte.

-The basic container type of any message in an Irdest network is a carrier frame, which has the following structure:
+The basic container type of any message in an Irdest network is a carrier frame, which consists of a header and optional payload.
+The header has the following structure:

 #![allow(unused)]